bioidiap/bob.db.banca/README.rst

  BANCA Database
 ================

-This package contains the access API and descriptions for the `BANCA Database <http://www.ee.surrey.ac.uk/CVSSP/banca/>`_.
+This package contains the access API and descriptions for the `BANCA English Database <http://www.ee.surrey.ac.uk/CVSSP/banca/>`_.
 The actual raw data for the database should be downloaded from the original URL.
+This API is only compatible with the images from the BANCA English database.
 This package only contains the `Bob <http://www.idiap.ch/software/bob/>`_ accessor methods to use the DB directly from python, with our certified protocols.